raspi/github-stats/README.md

 ## Setting up

 First copy `config.example.toml` to `config.toml` and edit the config with your favorite editor.
-Generate or use existing GitHub API key.
+[Generate](https://github.com/settings/tokens) new API key or use existing one.

 ## Example: